Water outflow of China's Sanjiangyuan on the rise

 "Under the background of global warming, the natural environment and hydrological regime in the Sanjiangyuan area are changing," said Li Yan, a member of a research team on the Yangtze River and an official with the hydrology and water resources measuring and reporting center of Qinghai.

-A series of research into the run-off in Qinghai showed the increase in the amount of water flowing out of the Sanjiangyuan was due to the growing precipitation and melting glaciers, Li said.
+A series of research into the run-off in Qinghai showed the increase in the amount of water flowing out of Sanjiangyuan was due to growing precipitation and melting glaciers, Li said.

 "However, further research on glacier degradation and permafrost melting should be conducted to grasp the changing of the outflow in the medium and long term."